Connect to OLAP data and apply a formula

-Next, go to the EXPLORE window, expand the Dimensions folder under your native OLAP cube, and find the Date.Calendar hierarchy.
+Next, go to the Explore window, expand the Dimensions folder under your cube, and find the Date.Calendar hierarchy.

 The table visualization automatically updates to show expandable date members along its rows axis.

-Similarly, drag the Customer Geography hierarchy onto the COLUMNS field of the Data Analysis panel.
+Similarly, drag the Customer Geography hierarchy to Columns in the Data Analysis Panel.

 The table visualization updates to additionally show expandable country members along its columns axis.

 Resize the table visualization a bit larger and then click View in the toolbar so you can start interacting with the dashboard.

 For example, click the triangle in the CY 2003 cell to see calendar half year members.
 Click the triangle in the H2 CY 2003 cell to see calendar quarter members.

 2.5.
 Re-visualize as a bar chart